Spectroscopic Tomography: A First Weak Lensing Detection Using Spectroscopic Redshifts Only: Limitations and Future Surveys

 With the imminent arrival of wide-field spectrographs on large telescopes such as Subaru/PFS \citep{Tamura16} and subsequently of GMACS on the GMT \citep{DePoy18}, much larger redshifts surveys reaching to much fainter magnitudes will be feasible with reasonable telescope time allocations.
 Our experiment demonstrates that these observations will lead to high-significance measurements of individual clusters, opening observational techniques of spectrotomography as a probe of cluster mass distributions and cosmology \citep{vonderLinden14, Hoekstra15, McClintock19}.

 As an example of the power of these observations, we consider galaxy cluster measurements achievable with PFS.
 We model the tomographic signals achievable with a PFS survey complete to $i=22.7$ (corresponding to $\sim 1.5$ hour of exposure per cluster) or $i=23.7$ corresponding to 6 hours/cluster.
 To estimate the number of resolved targets within our $23\arcmin$ radius field, we use the galaxy source density derived from deep, high-quality ($\sim 0.5\arcsec$) seeing imaging of the F2 field \citep{Utsumi16}.
-This photometric sample represents a more typical image quality for future source selection than the A2029 data itself.
+This photometric sample represents a more typical image quality for future source selection from deep imaging surveys than the A2029 data itself which is taken in moderate seeing.
 We use the measured source counts in F2 to construct two catalogs, one representing a selection complete to $i<22.7$ (6540 galaxies), and one complete to $i<23.7$ (14510 galaxies).

 For each galaxy in a catalog, we assign a redshift based on the distribution of photometric redshifts versus magnitude from \citet{Ilbert09}.
 Next, we assign the galaxy a cross ellipticity drawn from a zero-centered distribution with a dispersion equal to the dispersion in our measured $e_{1}$,$e_{2}$ distributions for A2029.
 We also assign a tangential ellipticity given by the model for an NFW cluster with $M=9.0\times 10^{14} M_{\odot}$.
-The dispersion of a mean tangential ellipcitiy is the same as for the cross ellipticity (see Figure \ref{fig:etanecrosshist}).
+The dispersion of a mean tangential ellipticity is the same as for the cross ellipticity (see Figure \ref{fig:etanecrosshist}).

 We use those distribution of redshifts and simulated ellipticities to construct realizations of tomographic measurements with PFS.
 Figures \ref{fig:pfs23} and \ref{fig:pfs24}, respectively, show realizations of the spectrotomographic measurements for a single realization complete to $i=22.7$ and $i=23.7$.
 For each realization, we calculate the signal-to-noise of the detection of the tomographic signal, extending our calculation to include redshift bins out to $z=1.5$.